MathildeVrst/Site_HorizonsPhilologie_24/content/schedule.en.md

       biography : ""
       venue : "to be determined"
       time : "15.30 – 17.30"
+      lang : "in english"
+      laptop: "bring your laptop"

   # tab item
   - name : "Day 02"